erizov/Professor/semester_1/lecture_02_efficient_sorting/quick_sort/README.md

 7. Optimize Quick Sort for a specifapplyuse case (e.g., nearly sorted data)
 8. Implement a parallel or distributed version of Quick Sort
-9. Compare Quick Sort performance with alternative algorithms on large datasets
+9. Compare Quick Sort capability with alternative algorithms on large datasets

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Quick Sort to solve a production problem
+10. Design a system that uses Quick Sort to tackle a production problem
 11. Create unit tests with 100% code coverage for Quick Sort
 12. Write a technical blog post explaining Quick Sort to beginners

 ## Real-World Applications

-- **Database Systems**: Used in SQL ORDER BY operations for efficient query result sorting
+- **Database Systems**: Employed in SQL ORDER BY operations for efficient query result sorting
 - **Operating Systems**: Process scheduling and file system organization
 - **Gaming**: Leaderboard ranking and score sorting